EminemBack/chemical-compatibility-chart-web-app/notes.md

 For Oxdizer Agent: when segregate with 5M ---> isolate

-MAY NOT be compatible ---> if the same good else if: 3M
+when you find : "MAY NOT be compatible" ---> if the same good else apply 3M